 Sharing in God's mission

 What a privilege it is to share in God’s mission to the world.
 At St John’s we are committed to supporting mission beyond our local church community.
-In 2019 we have budgeted $15,000 from the parish's General Account to support the following projects:
+In 2020 we have forwarded $15,000 from the parish's General Account to support the following projects:

 If you are a theological student at Newton College not only do you have to meet the challenges of academic study, you also have to feed yourself and your family.
 Most of the students are married with children.
 The ABM project ‘Securing the Future of the Church in PNG’ aims to improve learning and living conditions at the College.